 The importance of connections

-Right along Metro 3, good connecting services will be needed to help people access the stations.
+Right along the route, good connecting services will be needed to help people access the stations.
 This goes not just for the existing rail lines it will connect to, but also connecting bus and tram services.

 Trains along an orbital route bring huge time advantages, but only if end-to-end travel time is competitive.